-Washington State Developmental Disabilities Administration (DDA)

-This division of the Department of Social and Health Services provides support and fosters partnerships that empower people to live the lives they want.
+Washington State Developmental Disabilities Administration (DDA): This division of the Department of Social and Health Services provides support and fosters partnerships that empower people to live the lives they want.
 DDA strives to develop and implement public policies that will promote individual worth, self-respect, and dignity such that each individual is valued as a contributing member of the community.
+Visit the Developmental Disabilities webpage on the Department of Social and Health Services website: DSHS.WA.gov.